HOBT0R/rapidraptor.auth/solution-design-session-management.md

 2. ✅ Clear error messages for session expiration
 3. ✅ Automatic token refresh is transparent to user
 4. ✅ Polling gracefully handles authentication errors
+5. ✅ Logout immediately invalidates session on server (security)
+6. ✅ Logout works consistently across all applications using the library

 ## Risks and Mitigations